Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/halftone.md

 # Halftone

-The Halftone shader is designed to simulate the halftone printing process, a technique commonly used in traditional printing to create gradients and shading through the use of dots.
+METEOR's Halftone is designed to simulate the halftone printing process, a technique commonly used in traditional printing to create gradients and shading through the use of dots.
 This shader reproduces that distinctive look, allowing you to apply a halftone effect to your images or scenes.

 ---